coccoinomane/anon-integration-guide/projects/convex/README.md

 ### Portfolio dashboard

 - Show all my positions on Ethereum on Convex
 - Show my LP positions on Ethereum on Convex
+- Do I have any Curve positions I can deposit on Convex? ([Screenshot](https://d.pr/i/wJBaOY))
 - My total TVL on Ethereum on Convex
 - Value of my CRV+cvxCRV position on Ethereum on Convex?
 - Value of my WETH lending vault on Ethereum on Convex?

+Please note that the portfolio tool will also surface Curve LP tokens that are not yet deposited on Convex, and suggest to deposit them.

 ### Yield opportunities

 - Best yields for WETH on Convex on Ethereum?
 - Show me lending opportunities for BTC on Convex on Ethereum
 - Convex pools with USDe on Ethereum
 - APY of the Convex FRAX+USDe pool on Ethereum on Convex
 - Am I better off lending my WETH or LPing it on Convex on Ethereum?

 ### Deposit & withdraw

-    - TODO: Stake my Curve USDC-USDT liquidity on Convex
+- Deposit all of my USDC-USDT liquidity on Convex on Ethereum
+- Deposit 50% of my ETH-stETH liquidity on Convex on Ethereum
+- Deposit 0.1 LP tokens in Convex pool crv+cvxCRV on Ethereum
-    - TODO: Stake my Curve sreUSD lending position on Convex
+- Deposit my Curve sreUSD lending position on Convex

+Please note that the tool will deposit & stake the tokens in one transaction.

 ## Claim rewards

 - TODO: Show my claimable rewards on Convex
 - TODO: Claim all of my available rewards on Convex
 - TODO: Claim my LP rewards on Convex

 ### CRV and CVX staking

 - TODO: How much CRV I have staked on Convex?
 - TODO: Value of my locked CVX position on Convex
 - TODO: Convert and stake my CRV on Convex
 - TODO: Stake and lock 100 CVX on Convex
 - TODO: Give me APY of Convex CRV staking on Ethereum

 ## Test with the local agent